 If you want to undertake an activity involving a lake or river bed, you may need the permission of the CCL.
 Some of the activities that require consent include building a jetty or boat mooring, anchoring swimming pontoons, or extracting gravel.

-If you’re unsure whether you need consent, or want to confirm whether a particular lake or riverbed is managed by LINZ, contact us at firstname.lastname@example.org.
-Read more in Using Crown property about the information you may need to provide.
+If you’re unsure whether you need consent, or want to confirm whether a particular lake or riverbed is managed by Toitū Te Whenua, contact us at email@example.com.